sulavneupane/Services-Demo-Android-Fundamental/README.md

 2. Bound Service - Service that is attached with an Android component and get destroyed when the component gets destroyed.
 3. Intent Service - The service that destroys when the task is completed and runs in background thread.

 It also includes how to use service to transfer messages in between two different components of Android.
+It also implements the way to run our services in different processes.